GhettoGirl/MusicConsole.js/README.md

 For an example playlist covering all the possibilities see [**this**](./.github/example.plist) file.

 What are you waiting for, now that you know all that create your awesome playlists  and enjoy your music and videos as never before :)

+--

+Need more help?
+If you didn't understood something or if something is still unclear you can join my community [Discord](https://discord.gg/4dpCQXv) server and ask for help in `#musicconsole`.